How to Teach Your Sheltie to Swim

 Piper and Howard paddling their safe distance into the sea.

 We went to the estuary often to gauge Howard's reaction before moving onto something bigger: a shallow bay with barely any waves.
-Then we walked in to our ankles and he followed us in.
+We walked in to our ankles and he followed us in.
+Great!
+But when waded out to knee-depth, his fear kicked in and he whimpered and cried, calling us back.
+Rather than demand and pressure him, we modeled playful and after a minute or so, couldn't resist but wade in up to his chest, just to be in on the fun!

 Shetland Sheepdog in the ocean